 Coltsfoot (Tussilago farfara), is one of the first plants to show itself in the spring.
 The bright yellow flowers resemble dandelions, their sunny blooms reaching up out of the bracken of winter.
 The leaf and dried flowers of this plant is a classic and reliable lung herb, being both a gentle expectorant and an antispasmodic - it's a perfect ally for this time of year, when many people are suffering from coughs and bronchitis.
 It helps the lungs to expel mucus while easing chest tension and calming unproductive, spasmodic coughing.

-Due to the presence of pyrrolizidine alkaloids, which can be toxic to the liver in great quantities, the use of coltsfoot for treating coughs has diminished.
-Many herbalists will agree, however, that this plant is perfectly safe and effective in small doses and when taken for only a short period of time.
+Due to the presence of pyrrolizidine alkaloids, which can be toxic to the liver in great quantities, the use of coltsfoot for treating coughs has diminished, and it should, in my opinion, be taking only in small doses and for a short period of time.

 Violet (Viola odorata), is a soothing demulcent plant with a mild expectorant effect - excellent for soothing dry coughs and sore throats.
 Both the leaves and flowers are edible, filled with vitamins, and make an excellent addition to spring salads.